weumn00b/Terraform-PrestashopAWS/README.md

    - RDS Endpoint address
    - S3 Bucket Name

-6. I haven't finished the Security part of this project, so in order to connect RDS and EC2 containers, you'll have to manually add the connection through the AWS web portal.
+6. To set up the Database connection for prestashop, you'll need to use the RDS Endpoint address